nicklepickle/fe-compare/README.md

 - v-model a little cryptic
 - Needed two components to render records
 - Decent market share
+- Took longest to implement (ran into issue that stumped copilot)
 + Great modularity all around
 + Only dev dependencies

 ### Solid
 - Needed two components to render records
+- Smaller market share
 + By using jsx can piggyback on react market share
 + quickest to implement (copied react templates)
 + Only dev dependencies
 + Good modularity for html/js, css may leak a little? (like react)
++ JSX does not require alternate html attributes for JavaScript keywords